misty-spring/DynamicDialogues/README.md

 Dialogue | The text to display.
 ClearOnMove | (Optional) If `true` and dialogue isn't read, it'll disappear once the NPC moves.
 Override | (Optional) Removes any previous dialogue.
-Force | Will show this NPC's dialogue even if you're not in the location.
+Force | (Optional) Will show this NPC's dialogue even if you're not in the location.
 IsBubble | (Optional) `true`/`false`.
 Makes the dialogue a bubble over their head.
 Jump | (Optional) If `true`, NPC will jump.
 Shake | (Optional) Shake for the milliseconds stated (e.g Shake 1000 for 1 second).